SaaS Website Redesign: How We Used the Authority Architecture Framework to Rebuild This POS Software Company’s Website

 IQ Interactive bought the concept and chose to follow our lead.
 As a result, their redesigned website is getting more traction than ever before.
 In the first two months alone since relaunching, they’ve managed to generate 25 demo requests from eager prospects.

 In this article, you’re going to learn how we helped IQ Interactive design a new website for their SaaS product, which they rebranded as Truffle POS.
-We’ll show you how we designed their website to convert visitors using some of the best practices we recommend in the Authority Architecture Framework.
+We’ll show you how we optimised their conversion rate using some of the best practices we recommend in the Authority Architecture Framework and how we helped them turn their target customers into actual customers.

 Need an audit of your website run under our Authority Architecture Framework?
 Then, reach out about working with us today.